Vd-adasul/Vd-adasul/README.md

 - 👀 I’m interested in AI/ML and Web Dev
 - 🌱 I’m currently learning Angela Yu and Krish Naik's courses
 - 💞️ I’m looking to collaborate on some projects in hackathons
-- 📫 How to reach me linkidin-Vidhyadhar Adasul
+- 📫 How to reach me linkedin-Vidhyadhar Adasul
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I did bsc in maths and i have shifted to the cs feild.
 XD